What is AI Governance?

 Best practices for AI Governance

-1. Start with discovery — Find out what AI is already being used before setting policy
+1. Start with discovery — find out what AI is already being used before setting policy

-3. Provide approved alternatives — Blocking AI without alternatives drives Shadow AI deeper underground
+3. Provide approved alternatives — blocking AI without alternatives drives Shadow AI deeper underground

-6. Monitor continuously — The AI landscape changes weekly; one-time audits are insufficient
+6. Monitor continuously — the AI landscape changes weekly; one-time audits are insufficient

-7. Budget for AI — Create explicit AI budgets by department to control consumption-based costs
+7. Budget for AI — create explicit AI budgets by department to control consumption-based costs

-8. Document everything — Regulatory compliance requires evidence of governance activities
+8. Document everything — regulatory compliance requires evidence of governance activities

 How Certero helps with AI Governance

-Shadow AI discovery
+Shadow AI discovery: three-method stack

-AI tools detected include:
+AI tools detected include

 • ChatGPT / OpenAI